 It’s the end of the week, Friday in fact.

-What I’m going to share with you in this article today, are my top 3 suggestions on Forex trading how to avoid being crushed by the markets.
+What I’m going to share with you in this article today, are my top 4 suggestions on when is the worst time to trade Forex and how to avoid being crushed by the markets;

-1. Forex Trading How To Avoid When You Aren't Psychologically Ready
+1. Worst Times To Trade Forex When You Aren’t Psychologically Ready

 If you are able to keep your emotions under control, you’ll most definitely find yourself ahead of the game.

 You know what happens to those traders who can’t.

 however disciplined and under control you are with your trading.
 There are going to be those days!

 I get it…

 I’ve had those days too, you just cannot escape them.

 Days where you’ve not had enough sleep, or busy with other tasks.
 Even when your feeling unwell and you find you can’t concentrate.